GlennOlsson/Thesis/README.md

 The command will build using `latexmk` and the finished PDF should end up in the root directory.

+### Overleaf
+This project can also be compiled online using Overleaf (as of TeX Live Version 2021).
+Set the compiler as "*pdfLaTeX*" and the "*main document*" to be either `kth.tex` or `calpoly.tex` depending on which one you want to compile.
+To switch compiled file, you might have to clear the cache of files (as it is not possible to change the jobname on Overleaf and the output files will clash).
+This can be done under `logs -> clear cached files`.

 ## Structure
 The different institute templates are found under `templates/`.
 They simply use `\input` to include the actual content of the thesis, each chapter is found under `chapters/`.